 Students majoring in family science are trained in the scientific methods used to understand family behavior.
 They learn to analyze the quality of family life through applied research.
 Family science students complete an advanced research methods course as part of their curriculum but do not complete internships.

-If you still have questions about the similarities and differences between our two majors, read Comparison of the Two Majors (PDF) and then contact us if you wish to discuss your questions with a family studies adviser.
+If you still have questions about the similarities and differences between our two majors, read the Family Studies Online Catalog and then contact us if you wish to discuss your questions with a family studies adviser.

 Knowledge about families and working with families has emerged as a critical area of concern for health, social service, and education professionals.
 The minor in family studies is especially relevant for students studying in health professions, liberal arts, and education.
 Students must complete 21 units of coursework to earn this minor.

 Are you uncertain about the similarities and differences between our two undergraduate majors?
-View our Comparison of the Two Majors (PDF).
+View the Family Studies Online Catalog